jundalisay/sp/content/en/material/fallacies/lightspeed.md

 This corrupts Physics by sacrificing the aether just to enshrine electromagnetism.
 This corruption seen nowadays in:
 - tech companies adding more and more  energy and CPU to artificial intelligence (AI) with the wrong belief that more energy will magically turn AI into real intelligence
 - the Hubble Tension and Axis of Evil, as the CMB being believed to have come from the Big Bang instead of the local aetherspace
-- physcists theorizing warp drives that will never become a reality
+- physicists theorizing warp drives that will never become a reality
+- physicists simplistically adding energy to fusion reactions wrongly believing that it will magically output more energy than it takes in

 {{< q a="Alcubierre" c="The Warp Drive">}}
 Exotic matter will be needed to generate such a distortion of spacetime